 Income from unconsolidated joint ventures increased by approximately \$1.5 million for the nine months ended September 30, 2017 compared to 2016 due primarily to an increase in our share of net income from Colorado Center in Santa Monica, California, which we acquired on July 1, 2016, partially offset by a decrease in our share of net income from our Annapolis Junction and 540 Madison Avenue joint ventures.
-The decrease in our share of net income from our Annapolis Junction and 540 Madison Avenue joint ventures.
-The decrease in our share of net income from our Annapolis Junction go a decrease in occupancy and an increase in interest expense related to Annapolis Junction Building One's mortgage loan having an event of default and, commencing October 17, 2016, being charged interest at the default interest rate.
+The decrease in our share of net income from our Annapolis Junction joint venture is primarily due to a decrease in occupancy and an increase in interest expense related to Annapolis Junction Building One's mortgage loan having an event of default and, commencing October 17, 2016, being charged interest at the default interest rate.
 The decrease in net income from our 540 Madison Avenue joint venture was primarily related to an increase in interest expense as the mortgage loan that encumbers the property bears interest at a variable rate.
 On July 28, 2017, the joint venture that owns Colorado Center obtained mortgage loan financing, the result of which increased interest expense, which reduced the net income for the joint venture.
 For additional information pertaining to the Annapolis Junction Building One mortgage loan refer to "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations-Capitalization-Off-Balance Sheet Arrangements-Joint Venture Indebtedness."